-Valuation of freehold land and buildings - £675,000 (2019: £755,00)
+Valuation of freehold land and buildings - £675,000 (2020: £675,00)

-Refer to the accounting policy in note 1.7 and further information given in note 11
+Refer to the accounting policy in note 1.7 and further information given in note 11.

 The financial statements include freehold land and buildings held at fair value, which represents the estimated market value of this asset.
 Determining the fair value necessarily requires judgements and estimates to be made.
-As such there is a risk of material misstatement in the valuation of the property.
+As such there is a risk of material misstatement in the valuation of the property therefore it is considered as Key audit matter.

 Management has sought advice from an external valuer to assist them in their determination of the fair value of the property.

 We evaluated the independence, competence, capability and objectivity of management's expert and reviewed the most recent valuation reports to check that the valuations were based on fair value.

-We assessed the appropriateness of the assumptions used by management's expert with respect to the valuation by considering publically available information on the local property market.
+We assessed the appropriateness of the assumptions used by management's expert with respect to the valuation by considering publicly available information on the local property market

-We assessed the appropriateness of inputs used in the valuation by management's expert with reference to publically available rental yields and other relevant sources of information.
+We assessed the appropriateness of inputs used in the valuation by management's expert with reference to publicly available rental yields and other relevant sources of information.

-We utilised our internal real estate experts to assess the appropriateness of methodology and assumptions used in light of rental yields and other relevant sources of information.
+We consulted our internal real estate experts to assess the appropriateness of methodology and assumptions used in light of rental yields and other relevant sources of information.

-Key Observations:
+Kev Observations: